Oxen-AI/oxen-release/README.md

 └─────────────────────────┴───────┴────────┴────────┴────────┴────────┘
 ```

-To learn more about what you can do with tabular data in Oxen you can reference the documentation [here].(DataFrames.md)
+To learn more about what you can do with tabular data in Oxen you can reference the documentation [here](DataFrames.md)

 ## Integrating Labeling Tools

 For most supervised learning projects you will have some sort of annotation or labeling workflow.
-There are some popular open source tools such as [Label Studio](https://labelstud.io/) for labeling data that can integrate with an Oxen workflow.
+There are some popular open-source tools such as [Label Studio](https://labelstud.io/) for labeling data that can integrate with an Oxen workflow.

 For an example of integrating Oxen into your Label Studio workflow, check out our [Oxen Annotation Documentation](annotation/LabelStudio.md).

 ## Diff

-If you want to see the differences between your file and the file that is conflicting, you can use the `oxen diff` command.
+If you want to see the differences between your file and the conflicting file, you can use the `oxen diff` command.

 Oxen knows how to compare text files as well as [tabular data](DataFrames.md) between commits.
-Currently you must specify the specific path to the file you want to compare the changes.
+Currently, you must specify the specific path to the file you want to compare the changes.

 If the file is tabular data `oxen diff` will show you the rows that were added or removed.